Vancouver Estate Conflict of Interest Lawyers deal with cases where the executor of a Will is claimed to be biased or have a conflict of interest.

 Vancouver Estate Conflict of Interest Lawyers Can Help – Call 1 877 602 9900

-Vancouver Estate Conflict of Interest Lawyers explain that the role of the executor in a litigated estate was considered in the case of Quirico v.
+Vancouver Estate Conflict of Interest Lawyers explains that the role of the executor in a litigated estate was considered in the case of Quirico v.
 Pepper Estate B.C.J.
 No. 2229.
 In that case, the executor, who was also a beneficiary, argued it was his duty to “uphold the will”.
 The Honourable Mr. Justice Bouck wrote as follows:

 The primary duty of an executor is to preserve the assets of the estate, pay the debts and distribute the balance to the beneficiaries entitled under the will or, in accordance with any order made under the Wills Variation Act.
 An executor should not pick sides between the beneficiaries and use estate funds to finance litigation on their behalf under the Wills Variation Act.
 It is a matter of indifference to the executor as to how the estate should be divided.
 He or she need only comply with the terms of the will or any variation of it made by a court.